caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 --

-# Continuous Migration in practice
+# Continuous Migration, in practice

 + Prefer Web API over direct SQL access to DB
 + Take a "data science" approach to the problem solving